mercadopago/devsite-docs/guides/checkout-pro/mp-wallet.en.md

 > Add checkout

 With the preference created, it is necessary to display the payment button that will allow the buyer to use the Mercado Pago Wallet for payment.
-To display the payment button, use one of the HTML available below.
+To display the payment button, use the HTML available below.